Home Compare BF-B vs BMY

 Brown-Forman vs Bristol-Myers Squibb Company: Which Stock Looks Stronger in 2026?

-Bristol-Myers Squibb Company holds the cleaner structural position, with stability as the main driver and growth adding further support.
+Bristol-Myers Squibb Company holds the cleaner structural position, with the lead spread across growth and stability.
 On the market side, Bristol-Myers Squibb Company is in better shape — its trend is intact while Brown-Forman's trend has broken down.
 That puts structure and market broadly in agreement — Bristol-Myers Squibb Company's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.